WeiminZhang/platform_external_libweave/README.md

 ### Request code review

-Go to the url from the output of "repo upload" and add reviewers.
+Go to the url from the output of `repo upload` and add reviewers.